 Daniel's answer did not come the first day.
 Or the first week.
 But he continued.
 He persevered.
 He set his face like flint toward seeking God and God alone.

 He did not realize that God heard him the first day, or that his answer was on its way.
 And yet the angel did not deliver the answer from God to Daniel in his lazy boy watching his favorite game show.
 His answer did not come to him on the golf course.
 His revelation of deliverance did not come to him while compromising with something he thought MIGHT displease God, but which he assured himself wasn't all that bad.

 Rather, the angel of the Lord met with Daniel in his place of seeking, and at the time appointed by God.

 Are we willing to do whatever it takes for how ever long it takes to see revival break forth in our hearts? in our homes? in our communities? in our land?
-If we do, God will hear us, and he will heal our land.
+If we do, God will hear us, and He will heal our land.
+Amen?

 It's important to note here that the angelic visitation wasn't the end result.
 Today's passage begins by saying, "but the time appointed was long," and in verse fourteen the angel tells him, "Now I have come to explain to you what will happen to your people in the future, for the vision concerns a time yet to come."

 God answered Daniel's prayers, his seeking, and his humility, by sending a promise of deliverance.

 We need to realize that a heart that hungers and thirsts after God in such a way that everything else dims in comparison, is not a heart that is in a temporary state of being.
 We cannot manipulate God into doing something for us by putting on a temporary appearance of holiness.

 The type of broken and contrite spirit that moves God is not one that dies down in a few days, weeks, or months.
 And this is because a heart set on temporarily pursuing God with all that is within us is a heart that is also set on diminishing our pursuit of God after He does what we are requesting of Him.